 Persons who are exempt from quarantine for compelling medical reasons.1

 Returning after a sporting, cultural or professional event

 Exemption from compulsory quarantine is granted to persons who return to Switzerland after having taken part, generally in a professional capacity, in an event (sports event in a professional context, cultural event, professional congress) provided that their participation and trip took place in accordance with a specific protection plan.

 Persons taking part in amateur competitions are, in general, subject to quarantine.

 Persons returning from a high-risk area and who are exempt from quarantine, or who are granted an exemption for the authorised activity in strict compliance with hygiene and behaviour measures (interpersonal distance or mask), must not engage in other leisure activities, particularly in public areas with high public attendance, and must not multiply contact with friends or other relatives.

-If symptoms appear (sore throat, cough - especially a dry cough), respiratory deficiency, chest pain, fever, sudden loss of smell and/or taste), people should isolate themselves and get tested.
+If symptoms occur (sore throat, cough - especially dry), shortness of breath, chest pain, fever, sudden loss of smell and/or taste, muscle aches, headaches, general feeling of tiredness, cold, gastrointestinal symptoms (e.g. nausea, vomiting, diarrhoea, abdominal pain, skin rashes), people should isolate themselves and get tested.